slaven-s/splunk-sccm/README.md

 ```

-# License
+# Closing Notes & License Information

-The foundation for this application package was created by Splunk
+This applicaiton was created by Rich Acosta and Erica Feldman as an entry
-as a starting point for the Splunk Apptitude Challenge.
-A license
+for the Splunk Apptitude contest.
+A sample application, `sccm.spl` was provided
-for this foundation was not specified.
+to contestants as part of the [contest resources](http://splunk.challengepost.com/details/resources).

+This application began as an improvement on top of the provided sample application, improving
+on data integreity, correctness, performance, asthetics, and grammar throughout the application.

+As the application was developed, most components of the original sample app were rewritten
+or completely replaced.

-Where specified, the modifications to this app by Rich Acosta and
+Where applicable, the modifications to this app by Rich Acosta and
 Erica Feldman are licensed under the MIT License.
 See `LICENSE` for full details.